Susan Gurley, JD

 ADAA Pedestal Foods Partnership - Project Thrive

 Under the leadership of President Karen Cassiday, ADAA has created an evidence-based protocol for Pedestal Foods to train their staff and create experiences in the dining areas that promote student mental wellness.
 This initiative — Project Thrive — rooted in positive psychology, will help create moments of joy for students and offer resources for those in need of support.
-Project Thrive is being piloted at Father Ryan High School in Nashville, Tennessee.
+Project Thrive is being piloted at a high school in Nashville, Tennessee.
 Read more.

 Why Join ADAA?
 Executive Director Blog